DataBiosphere/toil/docs/running/cliOptions.rst

   --scale SCALE         A scaling factor to change the value of all submitted
                         tasks' submitted cores.
 Used in singleMachine batch system.
-Useful for running workflows on smaller machines than they were designed for. (default: 1) --linkImports         When using Toil's importFile function for staging, input files are copied to the job store.
+Useful for running workflows on smaller machines than they were designed for, by setting a value less than 1. (default: 1) --linkImports         When using Toil's importFile function for staging, input files are copied to the job store.
 Specifying this option saves space by sym-linking imported files.